dreisicht/renderrob/Readme.md

 - Animation denoising, but exr is not selected
 - Single frame rendering (start and end frame have the same value), but animation denoising is activated
 - Single frame in high quality is being rendered, but Denoising is deactivated
+- Single frame being rendered, but both CPU and GPU are selected

 ## Support